tungnm/tungnm.github.io/_posts/2019-4-12-Building-Website-With-ExpressJs.md

 ### What happen behind the scene
 Ok, with the quick note on Javascript, let's take a look at `server.js` again.

-The first line: *var express = require('express');** simply includes the Express library and assign the library to the variable named **express**
+The first line: *var express = require('express');* simply includes the Express library and assign the library to the variable named **express**

 Second line: *var app = express();* creates a new object of the Express Web Server class and assign the object to the variable named **app**.
 These first 2 lines will always appear in all of your Express applications, so no need to spent too much time understanding them.

 Next: *app.get('/hello', processRequest);* .
 This tells the web server: when someone requests a url with the path */hello* call the function named **processRequest**.
 The function is defined below.
-Now this is a fundamental step that you have to understand.
+This is a fundamental step that you have to understand.

+This functions is not any function, it has to take in 2 parameters: *function processRequest(request, response)*. **request** includes any information that a user wants to send to the server.
+Your server code typically reads information from **request** for processing.
+Example of **request** information is new user registration with email, name, address ; a book name user want to search for...

+**response** is the object that your server put data into, to send back to the browser.
+In this example, the server use *response.send('Hello world');* to send the reply back.

+Last line: *app.listen(3000);* .
+This gets the server to start listening on port 3000 for any connection from clients.
+Whenever a client connects(someone user the browser to hit the url), the function **processRequest** is called.
+Note that your port number on the url needs to match with this number, so *http://localhost:2999/hello* would not work.

+###Excercise
+Change the server code so that *http://localhost:2999/about* also returns a short message describing the website